-Mr. Jaasko-Fisher was the founding director of the Court Improvement Training Academy (CITA) at the University of Washington School of Law, where he developed a unique intervention model to help courts improve their response to child abuse and neglect.
-Using a systems-based approach, he helped court communities engage in meaningful conversations across disciplines to improve their process, relationships, and outcomes.
-In 2010, he was awarded the Lee Ann Miller Individual Award for outstanding leadership in furthering the goals of the Washington State Children’s Justice Act and led the Court Improvement Training Academy to receive the Lee Ann Miller Team award in 2014.
+Tim served as the Senior Director of Curriculum and Program Development at the Civility Center for the Law at Seattle University School of Law and was the founding director of the Court Improvement Training Academy (CITA) at the University of Washington School of Law.
+He was a member of the federal Quality Improvement Center on Youth Representation curriculum team.
+In 2010, he was awarded the Lee Ann Miller Individual Award for outstanding leadership in furthering the goals of the Washington State Children’s Justice Act and he led the Court Improvement Training Academy to receive the Lee Ann Miller Team award in 2014.

-Mr. Jaasko-Fisher worked as an Assistant Attorney General for 11 years.
+Tim worked as an Assistant Attorney General for 11 years.
 He has litigated at all levels of the justice system in Washington State, including administrative tribunals, the Superior Court, the Court of Appeals, and the Supreme Court.
-He presents and consults nationally and internationally on issues relating to leadership, civility, and engaging groups in complex problem-solving.
-He resides in Tacoma with his two daughters.
+He presents nationally and internationally on issues relating to leadership, civility, and engaging groups in complex problem-solving.

 To learn more about Tim’s work, visit www.TJFConsulting.org.